-Compared to a uniform tariff, wide variation in tariff rates exerts a more restrictive impact on trade and, therefore, on economic freedom.
-Thus, countries with greater variation in their tariff rates should be given lower ratings.
+Compared to a uniform tariff, wide variations in tariff rates indicate greater efforts towards central planning of the economy's production and consumption patterns.
+Thus, countries with a greater variation in their tariff rates are given lower ratings.
 The formula used to calculate the zero-to-10 ratings for this component was: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10. $V_i$ represents the standard deviation of the country's tariff rates.
 The values for $V{min}$ and $V{max}$ were set at 0% and 25%, respectively.
 This formula will allocate a rating of 10 to countries that impose a uniform tariff.
 As the standard deviation of tariff rates increases toward 25%, ratings decline toward zero.
-(Note that, except for a few very extreme observations, the standard deviations of the tariff rates for the countries in our study fall within this 0%-to-25% range.)
+(Note that, except for a few very extreme observations, the standard deviations of the tariff rates for the countries in our study fall within this 0% to 25% range.)

-Sources World Trade Organization, World Tariff Profiles (various issues).
+Source World Trade Organization, World Tariff Profiles.